research-giovap/research-giovap.github.io/docs/cv.markdown

     Nov 2022 - present
 </span>

-- **PhD student in Industrial and Management Engineering at "La Sapienza" University of Rome.**
+- **PhD student in Industrial and Management Engineering at "La Sapienza" University of Rome in collaboration with IBFM-CNR.**
     <blockquote>
     <h style="color:gray;font-weight:bold;font-size:14px">
         Theme: